Skip over main navigation

 Meet the team

-BVSC has recently welcomed Becky as Vision for Volunteering Implementation Manager.
+Becky is the Vision for Volunteering Implementation Manager.
+She loves to meet those involving volunteers in Birmingham, share the vision and provide support.
 Learn more about Becky and her role:

 Read more